Dr Maria Prats-Sedano (Cambridge)

 Dr Yujing Hunag

 Yujing is a visiting researcher in the lab working on the EEG/MEG data analysis and acquisition in the 'Multimodal imaging and computational modelling of Dementia with Lewy bodies' (MILOS) project.
-Before leaving the UK, she was a Postdoctoral Researcher in the AICN Group.
+Before leaving the UK, she was a Postdoctoral Researcher in the AICN Group based in Cambridge.